Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 After EventStorming, it's useful to understand the current structural shape of your system, as it is right now.
 When the people you work with have conflicting or incomplete ideas about the current structure of their systems,  the best is running Bytesize Architecture Sessions with C4.
 The way systems currently are organised heavily shape how people think about them, and what is possible.

-## What is Bytesize Architecture Sessions
+## Bytesize Architecture Sessions Overview

 ![Bytesize Architecture Sessions Infographic]({{site.images}}/2026/BAS-infographic.png)